 A: Yes, domestic adjunct faculty will have the opportunity to apply for professional development grants again.
-For complete guidelines, please reference the Office of Academic Affairs Policies and Guidelines section in Connections.Q: I received an email stating that Adjunct faculty would now be entitled to a $1000 professional development stipend to attend conferences.
-I cannot seem to find the email.
-I had papers accepted to present at an upcoming conference and I would like to know which entity to contact regarding requesting the stipend.
+For complete guidelines, please reference the Office of Academic Affairs Policies and Guidelines section in Connections.Q: Can adjunct faculty apply for the $1000 professional development stipend to attend conferences?

-A: Thanks for your question.
-On August 23, we sent an email to all adjunct faculty (using their Webster.edu email address) announcing that applications are being accepted for grants from the new Adjunct Faculty Development Fund.
+A: Applications are being accepted for grants from the new Adjunct Faculty Development Fund.
 This is a competitive process, and you may find a copy of the application here.
 Please note that the deadline for applications is September 15.

 To qualify, adjunct faculty members must meet the following criteria: